The following requirements are applicable to every building permit application:

-For further information, or to provide feedback, please email
+For further information, or to provide feedback, please email the City's Building Team.

 Building Permit Application forms can be downloaded via the Building Commission of Western Australia website.
+Once the form has been completed it can be lodged via the City's online services platform.

 The City recognises that during the construction and development of properties, there is a need to use the space on verge areas while construction is taking place.
-Equally, costly damage to City property in the road reserve area such as the road pavement, kerbs, footpaths, drains, street trees and plants is often caused by building and/or demolition works.
+However, costly damage to City property in the road reserve area such as the road pavement, kerbs, footpaths, drains, street trees and plants is often caused by building and/or demolition works.

 A strata title is a means of dividing up a property title to allow for multiple ownership.